Valuative invariants for large classes of matroids: Invariants arising from flats and Hodge theory

-More generally, we have an explicit expression for $f_{\Delta(\widehat{\mathcal{L}}(\M))}$ and $h_{\Delta(\widehat{\mathcal{L}}(\M))}$ of an arbitrary uniform matroid $\M$.
-The formula can be obtained by interpreting the proper part of $\mathcal{L}(\U_{k,n})$ as the poset of non-empty faces of the $(k-1)$-th skeleton of an $n$-dimensional simplex, and using the main results of Brenti and Welker \cite{brenti-welker}.
-It follows from their results, that for uniform matroids the chain polynomial is real-rooted (see also \cite[Section 2.3]{athanasiadis-kalampogia}).
+There is an explicit expression for $f_{\Delta(\widehat{\mathcal{L}}(\M))}(x)$ for an arbitrary uniform matroid $\M$.
+Such formula can be obtained by interpreting the proper part of $\mathcal{L}(\U_{k,n})$ as the poset of non-empty faces of the $(k-1)$-th skeleton of an $n$-dimensional simplex, and using the main results of Brenti and Welker \cite{brenti-welker}.
+It follows from their results that for uniform matroids the chain polynomial is real-rooted (see also \cite[Section~2.3]{athanasiadis-kalampogia}).
 Before stating the formula, let us introduce some terminology.
 We will denote by $A_m(x)$ the $m$-th \emph{Eulerian polynomial}, defined via

 for each $m\geq 1$, where $A_{m,i}$ is the Eulerian number as defined in equation \eqref{eq:def-eulerian-number}.
 Also, we will define $A_0(x) = 1$.

 \begin{prop} The chain polynomial of the uniform matroid $\U_{k,n}$ is given by